openethereum/openethereum.github.io/Extrinsic.md

 ## The Extrinsic format for Node

-Substrate Node, as of genesis, defines a specific Extrinsic format, based around the generic `UncheckedMortalExtrinsic` with a standard `Era` format, a Node-specific function format, a 64-bit block number, 64-bit transaction index, a standard `Address` format combining 256-bit `AccountId` with a variable-width 64-bit enumerated `AccountIndex`, and Ed25519 crpypto:
+Substrate Node, as of genesis, defines a specific Extrinsic format, based around the generic `UncheckedMortalExtrinsic` with a standard `Era` format, a Node-specific function format, a 64-bit block number, 64-bit transaction index, a standard `Address` format combining 256-bit `AccountId` with a variable-width 64-bit enumerated `AccountIndex`, and Ed25519 crypto:

 Fields:
 - 1-5 bytes: Length of the rest of the extrinsic, as a `Compact` integer in `parity-codec`.